You've Reached Member Exclusive Content

 Join Now (see details of the benefits below):

-If you've already purchased a 2014, 2015 or 2016 Edition of The Mobile Internet Handbook, we offer you a $5 discount off your initial annual membership.
+If you've already purchased a The Mobile Internet Handbook, we offer you a $5 discount off your initial annual membership.

-- For the 2015 and later editions: Check the 'Ongoing Conversations' chapter at the back of the book for your $5 coupon code.
+- For the 2015 and later editions: Check the 'Going Further' or 'Ongoing Conversations' chapter at the back of the book for your $5 coupon code.

 - For the 2014 Edition - Enter in the third to last word defined in the glossary (at the end of the book) as the code.
 This lets us know you already own the book.